-If you’re savvy, and you have a great M&A advisor or business broker, you can negotiate a higher purchase price with the buyer if you can agree not to compete with the acquirer.
+If you’re savvy, and you have a great M&A advisor, you can negotiate a higher purchase price with the buyer if you can agree not to compete with the acquirer.
 This makes sense, and it’s the same arrangements set up when an employer sets up the terms of an employment agreement.

 The buyer is asking for assurance that when they purchase the business, the seller does not go and create another similar business and start competing with their former business immediately.
 Of course, as with most non-compete covenants in general, these covenants can only be enforced for a limited time and within a specific geographic area.

 #3 Deal Structure: Installment Sales with a Seller’s Note

 Installment sales with a seller’s note are a very common deal structure for a seller to get a higher purchase amount.
 A deal like this could look like 75% cash up front, and 25% covered in a seller’s note that is paid to the seller over time.
 The buyer will use after-tax cash flows from the acquired business to pay off the seller’s note, which usually has a term-length of two to five years.
 This allows the seller to have more options for buyers, as all buyers may not have the cash to buy the business outright.
 This also allows the seller to earn a reasonable amount of interest over the payback period.